angelmacm/angelmacm/README.md

 ## Work Experience

+- **Software Engineer**, BizKit Technologies Inc.
+  -  **July 2024 - Present**
+  -  Develop and maintain ERP solutions using JavaScript and Python.
+  -  Conduct regular code reviews on GitHub to ensure best practices and code quality.
+  -  Participate in the deployment rotation process, successfully managing error-free deployments.
+  -  Complete assigned tasks ahead of schedule, consistently meeting or exceeding sprint goals.
+  -  Collaborate with cross-functional teams to drive continuous improvement of the ERP product.

+- **Full Stack Developer Intern**, IT Squarehub Global Services Corporation
+  - **February 2024 – April 2024**
+  - Developed the full backend for an employee reward point tracking system, handling database management and API implementation.
+  - Integrated APIs with the ReactTS frontend to automate the utilization of reward points.

 - **Web Developer Intern**, Department of Science and Technology
   - **June 2023 – August 2023**
   - Independently developed a webpage using ReactJS for frontend and Laravel for backend.
   - Ensured seamless integration and gained valuable skills in web development and problem-solving.

-- **Full Stack Developer Intern**, IT Squarehub Global Services Corporation
-  - **February 2024 – April 2024**
-  - Developed the full backend for an employee reward point tracking system, handling database management and API implementation.
-  - Integrated APIs with the ReactTS frontend to automate the utilization of reward points.

 ---

 ## Education and Certifications

 - **Bachelor's Degree in Computer Engineering**
-  - Currently graduating student with Magna Cum Laude honors (1.21 GWA), Don Honorio Ventura State University
+  - Graduated with Magna Cum Laude (1.21 GWA) at Don Honorio Ventura State University
-  - Graduation Date: August 2024

 - **Certifications:**
   - Google IT Automation with Python Specialization – May 2023